-With long and rich history giving back to the project management profession, Procept Associates Ltd. has created the following educational videos for the project management community.
+With long and rich history giving back to the project management profession, Procept Associates Ltd. and its subsidiaries have created the following educational videos for the project management community.
 For more information about our project management webinars and how they can help you maintain your project management certifications, please watch the video below.

 Benefits Realization: Combining Change Management and Project Management to Achieve Project Success by Ori Schibi